Tens of thousands delayed at Malaysia immigration checkpoints after five-hour system crash

 Immigration officers were left to process both Malaysians and foreign travellers manually after all computer-based systems went down between 4.30am and 9.30am, reported local news outlet The Star.

-“We had to redeploy all our personnel to man manual counters at the bus halls, motorcycles and vehicles lanes,” said the official.
+“We had to redeploy all our personnel to man manual counters at the bus halls, motorcycle and vehicles lanes,” said the official.

 “Not only were our autogates down, even our facial recognition systems were also out.”